andreafortuna/andreafortuna.github.com/ukulele.md

 ![My Ukulele](/images/ukulele.jpg)

-As a child I started studying music and classical guitar, then dedicating myself also to other musical genres.
+As a child I started studying music and classical guitar, then i dedicated myself also to other musical genres.

 Recently, I had a "love at first sight" for the ukulele: a musical instrument that many call a "little guitar", but with a soul and a technique radically different from his cousin with 6 strings.